vapory-mining/vapminer/README.md

 > Vapory miner with OpenCL, CUDA and stratum support

-**Ethminer** is an Vapash GPU mining worker: with vapminer you can mine every coin which relies on an Vapash Proof of Work thus including Vapory.
+**Vapminer** is an Vapash GPU mining worker: with vapminer you can mine every coin which relies on an Vapash Proof of Work thus including Vapory.
 This is the actively maintained version of vapminer.
 It originates from [cpp-vapory] project (where GPU mining has been discontinued) and builds on the improvements made in [Genoil's fork].
 See [FAQ](#faq) for more details.

 ## Features